danstn/puntvim/README.md

 ## Vim

-Note: Vim needs to be installed with lua if you want neocomplete plugin support.
+To support `neocomplete` and system's clipboard integration - make sure that vim is installed with certain flags.
+Run `vim --version` to check your build.

+### Mac OS

-    brew install vim --with-lua
+    brew install vim --with-lua --with-clipboard

 ## .vimrc and plugins